Fehrenbach cabinet: In office

 In late March 1921, a communist-led revolt known as the March action broke out in Saxony and Hamburg.
 President Ebert declared a state of emergency for the two regions based on Article 48 of the Weimar Constitution.
 The uprising was put down quickly and bloodily by government troops.

 Two plebiscites called for by the Treaty of Versailles took place under the Fehrenbach government, the 1920 East Prussian plebiscite and the 1921 Upper Silesia plebiscite.
 In East Prussia and West Prussia, 95% voted in favour of remaining in Germany rather than becoming part of the Second Polish Republic.
 In Upper Silesia, where the result was almost 60% for staying part of Germany, the Polish population of the region staged the third Silesian uprising in protest of the plebiscite's results.

 The matter of war reparations was the dominant issue during the whole tenure of the cabinet.
 At the Spa Conference in July 1920, Germany took part for the first time in negotiations with the Allies over issues of disarmament and reparations.
-The following January at the Paris Conference, Germany's total reparations obligations were set at 226 billion gold marks.
+The following January, at the Paris Conference, Germany's total reparations obligations were set at 226 billion gold marks.
 Germany rejected the amount, and at the ensuing London Conference (1921) in March, Foreign Minister Walter Simons again refused to accept the Allied demands.
-German attempts to get the US government to mediate between the German position and those of the French and British governments were unsuccessful.
-Simons left the conference, and a day later France occupied Ruhrort, Duisburg and Düsseldorf.
+German attempts to get the United States government to mediate between the German position and those of the French and British governments were unsuccessful.
+Simons left the conference, and a day later, France occupied Ruhrort, Duisburg and Düsseldorf.

 Resignation

 The failure of the London Conference put a heavy strain on the coalition on which the government was based, with the DVP arguing that they could not support the policies of Foreign Minister Walter Simons any longer.
 The DVP opposed making any counterproposal on reparations that could have been acceptable to the Allies.
 The end of the cabinet was finally brought about by the London ultimatum.
-By late April/early May there were rumours that the Allies were about to present a new payments schedule in connection with threats of new sanctions (as happened on 5 May).
+By late April/early May, there were rumours that the Allies were about to present a new payments schedule in connection with threats of new sanctions (as happened on 5 May).
 On 4 May, despite the uprising in Upper Silesia that had erupted the previous day, the cabinet decided to resign after the parties were unable to agree on whether to present the Allies with a new German proposal on reparations.
 President Ebert asked the government to remain in office until a new one could be formed, and the cabinet agreed.
 It was succeeded on 10 May 1921 by the first cabinet of Joseph Wirth (Centre Party), the minister of Finance under Fehrenbach.